tobihille/tt_magetest/README.md

 Of course you can use Xtest as normal (see Documentation) but you can do simple Pagetests with minimal effort with this module.<br/>

+For a complete overwiew have a look at: [config.xml](https://raw.githubusercontent.com/tobihille/tt_magetest/master/app/code/community/Tt/MageTest/etc/config.xml "config.xml")<br/>
+The basics are covered below:<br/>

 ## Test multiple Frontend-Pages by url

 place just an other URL-Element into /config/default/xtest/frontendtest/urls following this schema: <pre>&lt;url_1&gt;<br/>